 5. Turn the disk tray upside down.
-Align the four screw holes of the SATA disk drive in the four Hole C of the disk tray.
-To secure the disk drive into the disk tray, tighten four screws on these holes of the disk tray.
-Note in the picture below where the screws should be placed in the disk tray holes.
+To secure the disk drive into the disk tray, tighten four screws on the holes of the disk tray.
+Note in the picture below where the screws should be place in the disk try holes.